JUDGMENT BEGINS WITH THE HOUSEHOLD OF GOD

 Waters from the River of God flow into and out from those who walk righteously and speak uprightly.

-He shall dwell on high: his place of defence shall be the munitions of rocks: bread shall be given him; his waters shall be sure.
+He will dwell on high; his place of defense will be the fortress of rocks; bread will be given him, his water will be sure.
 (Isaiah 33:16)

 But the wicked shall never enjoy the waters of eternal life.

-For ye shall be as an oak whose leaf fadeth, and as a garden that hath no water.
+For you shall be as a terebinth whose leaf fades, and as a garden that has no water.
 (Isaiah 1:30)

 The blessings of God do not flow from an isolated, theological “faith” but accompany the righteousness that proceeds from an obedient, transforming faith—a faith that lays hold upon God and walks in His Presence constantly; a faith that always looks up to God in hope and trust concerning every aspect of personality and actions.
 Faith that does not produce righteous behavior is dead.
 Righteous works are the life of faith and reveal the existence of faith.
 Faith apart from holiness and works of righteousness is the “faith” of demons.